 Important announcement about the Consumer Codes Approval Scheme

-The Government in its response on institutional changes for provision of consumer information, advice, education, advocacy and enforcement has decided to invite the Trading Standards Institute to establish a successor to the CCAS from April 2013 on a self-funding basis.
-The TSI has now announced the new code approval criteria for its scheme.
-The TSI will shortly be inviting existing code sponsors to transfer to the new scheme and then aim to open the scheme to potential new sponsors as soon as possible thereafter.
+The Government in its response on institutional changes for provision of consumer information, advice, education, advocacy and enforcement decided to invite the Trading Standards Institute to establish a successor to the OFT's Consumer Codes Approval Scheme (CCAS) from April 2013 onwards on a self-funding basis.
+See further information regarding the TSI scheme.